TshedisoB/Projects-Viewer/README.md

 - Detailed information about each project's objectives.
 - Easy navigation with close functionality for project information pop-ups.
 - Responsive layout for seamless viewing on various devices.
-## How to Use

-1. Visit the project's live demo at [link-to-live-demo](https://www.example.com).
-2. Upon loading the page, you will see a collection of projects with their respective images and logos.
-3. Click on an image to open a pop-up displaying either a video for that project.
-4. To learn more about a project, click on the "Info" button to open another pop-up with detailed project objectives.
-5. To close any open pop-up, simply click the "Close" button within the pop-up or press the "Escape" key.

 ## Technologies Used